 Enjoy the refreshing taste of this hibiscus margarita recipe made with simple, low-sugar ingredients.
 You can make it with a splash of lime, orange, and of course, tequila.
 This is a low-carb way to enjoy a classic cocktail.

 Whenever Cinco de Mayo rolls around, it’s time to celebrate.
 Of course, I can find a reason to celebrate all year long!
 I say we get the party started with this tasty hibiscus margarita cocktail!

-When my friend Marcela sent me her trusted recipe for margaritas, I jumped on the opportunity to make my own.
+When my friend Marcela sent me her trusted recipe for margaritas, I jumped at the opportunity to make my own.
 I think some of the prepackaged margarita mixes have too much sugar in them, so I knew making them at home would be better.

 I loved Marcela’s recipe, but I made a few changes, such as adding hibiscus.
 The result?
 This simple, fruity, delicious hibiscus cocktail.

 Why This Recipe is a Winner